 There are lots of ferries in Denmark (known as færger or bilfærger in Danish), which will help reduce your driving time and expenses.
 It is often cheaper and quicker to take a ferry, than to pay bridge tolls and petrol costs.

-Many of these ferries in Denmark are actually quite short and may only cross a mile or two of water between two points of land, but you would have to drive maybe another hour if they didnt exist.
+Many of these ferries are actually quite short and may only cross a mile or two of water between two points of land, but you would have to drive maybe another hour if they didnt exist.

 There are presently 21 different major ferry lines servicing Denmark, most within the country but a few also go to Sweden, Poland, Great Britain, Norway and Germany.
 Not all the smaller companies are included in that list.
 Check out International Ferries